rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

 **CPack** is CMake's companion packaging tool.
 It reads packaging metadata already declared in `CMakeLists.txt` and produces installers or archives in whatever format you ask for with `-G` (here, `DEB`, Debian's native package format used by Ubuntu and other Debian-based distributions).
 Both of these are exact commands you'd run locally, unchanged.
 Nothing CI-specific to configure, because the packaging logic lives in the CMake project, not the workflow file.

-The AppImage is where CI genuinely diverges from local development.
+The AppImage is where CI diverges from local development.
 An **AppImage** is a self-contained, portable Linux application format: one file a user can download, mark executable, and run directly, with no installation step. **linuxdeploy** is the tool that builds one, bundling the binary and its dependencies together.

 ```yaml
 - name: Package (AppImage)